upssnowman/duplicacy-guide/docs/index.md

 Pre-compiled binaries are available for Linux, macOS, and Windows directly from the Duplicacy [GitHub](https://github.com/gilbertchen/duplicacy/releases) repository.

 Download the latest version for your system.
-Currently this is `version 2.7.2`.
+Currently the latest version is `version 2.7.2`.
 ~~~
 $ wget https://github.com/gilbertchen/duplicacy/releases/download/v2.7.2/duplicacy_linux_x64_2.7.2
 ~~~